Mindfulness-based therapy may soon make antidepressant pills history

 Mindfulness-based cognitive therapy (MBCT) could provide an alternative non-drug treatment for people who do not wish to continue long-term antidepressant treatment.

-The come from the first ever large study to compare MBCT - structured training for the mind and body which aims to change the way people think and feel about their experiences, with maintenance antidepressant medication for reducing the risk of relapse in depression.
+The results come from the first ever large study to compare MBCT - structured training for the mind and body which aims to change the way people think and feel about their experiences, with maintenance antidepressant medication for reducing the risk of relapse in depression.

 The study aimed to establish whether MBCT was superior to maintenance antidepressant treatment in terms of preventing relapse of depression.